davidbradway/learnr/README.md

 ## Docker

-I tried out the a [blog post](https://colinfay.me/docker-r-reproducibility/) and made a `Dockerfile` in this repo.
+I tried out a [Docker blog post](https://colinfay.me/docker-r-reproducibility/) and made a `Dockerfile` in this repo.

 ### Tutorial